MainulDip/WordPressStudy/Networking-101.md

 `ip address show` will show all the networks in the os `sudo docker network ls` will show all the available networks created by docker. `DRIVER` means the `Network Type`.
 There are 7 Driver/Network-Type in Docker, `bridge, host, null, etc`

 `bridge` is the default network for docker.
-If a deployed container has no specified network, it gets the bridge default network.
+If a deployed container has no specified network, it gets the bridge default network

 * When container are deployed (without specifying any network), same number of virtual switch are created (as ethernet interface) which connects/links those containers with the default bridge network.
 Each container has it's own virtual ethernet interface, which is used for connecting with the switch. `bridge link` cmd will show all the linked networks (if any).